Back

 Mapped the existing system and its gaps

-I started with discovery interviews across city departments — talking to subject matter experts, department editors, and the web manager to understand how content was actually created, reviewed, and published.
+Working alongside a service designer and in close partnership with the product manager and web manager, I led discovery interviews across city departments — talking to subject matter experts, department editors, and content owners to understand how content was actually created, reviewed, and published.
 What emerged was a picture of fragmentation: content owned by no one, workflows that varied by department, and a publishing process that put too much on too few people.
-I partnered with a service design intern throughout, treating the project as a teaching opportunity as much as a design one — coaching them through IA fundamentals, interview techniques, and how to work with stakeholders across a large institution.

 Designed the information architecture